wiverson/maven-jpackage-template/README.md

 - Compiler not recognizing the --release option?
 Probably on an old JDK.
 - Can't find jdeps?
 Probably on an old JDK.
-- Can't find jpackage?
+- Can't find jpackage on Java 15?
 Probably haven't set up your system to [allow Java 15 to enable preview packages]((docs/java-15-jpackage.md)).
 - Unrecognized option: --add-modules jdk.incubator.jpackage
     - Could be a left-over MAVEN_OPTS setting when you switched from Java 15 to Java 16
     - If you are still on Java 15, you may not have [MAVEN_OPTS set correctly](https://github.com/wiverson/maven-jpackage-template/issues/2).

-If you need consulting support, feel free to reach out to [ChangeNode.com](https://changenode.com/).
+If you need consulting support, feel free to reach out at [ChangeNode.com](https://changenode.com/).

 # Q&A